ml-opensource/Playbook/ci/bitrise-complete-guide-cloud-signing.md

 ## Secrets setup
 Go to the **Workflow > Secrets** tab.
 Add these secrets:
-- BUILD_TRIGGER_API_TOKEN - Can be found in the **Code** tab of your app on Bitrise.
+- BUILD_TRIGGER_API_TOKEN - Can be found in the **Integrations** section of **App Setting** on Bitrise.
+Look for the Token under Build trigger API.
 This is needed to trigger the build workflows.
 - SLACK_TOKEN - Used to send notifications after successful builds.
 The token is universal for the Monstarlab Slack Workspace (I think).
 Can be found [here](https://github.com/nodes-projects/ci-resources-ios/blob/master/slackToken) or copied from another app on Bitrise.

 <p align="center">